 - Rebecca in Burn Notice.
 The only reason she was working for Anson was because he had her brother captive.

-- In Game Of Thrones Season 2, Theon Greyjoy feels this way (in contrast to the book, where he's much less sympathetic).
-He has not outright been threatened with death by his father, but he felt compelled by family loyalty to fight for them against his friends, and though he initially thinks he can be a Punch Clock Villain, he finds himself kicking dogs left and right as he struggles not to lose the respect of his mutinous killers he has for subordinates.
+- In season 2, Theon Greyjoy feels this way (in contrast to the book, where he's much less sympathetic).
+He has not outright been threatened with death by his father, but he felt compelled by family loyalty to fight for them against his friends, and though he initially thinks he can be a Punch-Clock Villain, he finds himself kicking dogs left and right as he struggles not to lose the respect of the mutinous killers he has for subordinates.
 When Maester Luwin gently confronts him about the brutal facade he's been putting up, Theon replies that he's "gone too far" to let go of it.
 His fear of his underlings proves justified, as they turn on him in a second when he's proven his incompetence and it's their lives or his.

 - When Londo becomes Emperor of the Centauri in Babylon 5, he is forced to take on a Drakh Keeper, upon threat of the Drakh detonating fusion bombs they'd hidden all over Centauri Prime, which would kill millions of his subjects.
 He thus spends his 15-odd year reign as Emperor forced to either rubberstamp or stay out of the way of Drakh policy in their shadow-rule of the Centauri Republic, which they use as a seat of power to subvert and make war on the Interstellar Alliance.
 Per the Centauri Trilogy of novels (and the flashforward scene in the episode "War Without End"), Londo does have moments where he manages to discreetly work around the Keeper, generally when he's inebriated since alcohol can temporarily put it to sleep.

 - Prison Break: Quite a few people who work for the Company and the General are being coerced in some way.
 For instance Mahone's child is injured when he refuses to play ball.